dmitrymalakhov/NebulaEncrypt/README.md

 NebulaEncrypt is a Chrome extension that ensures your messages on [Telegram Web](https://web.telegram.org) are encrypted and decrypted locally on your device.
 This guarantees that your communications remain private, with encryption keys stored exclusively on your computer.

+> Disclaimer: This project is only for personal learning and communication, please do not use it for illegal purposes, please do not use it in a production environment

 ## Key Features

 - **Local-Only Encryption**: All encryption and decryption processes occur directly on your device.
 Your encryption keys are never transmitted over the network.